MikeWoodward/English-Football-Forecasting/Code/DataCleansing/README.md

 ## Attendance figures patchy in the early days of the leagues

 Some data sources are missing attendance figures for both historic and more modern matches.
 I filled in the gaps manually from a variety of sources, including individual club records.
 In only one case (an 1890 match) did I need to use an average figure.
 The attendance figures for some of the older games are plainly estimates; record keeping wasn't great at the end of the 19th century.

+## Other changes

+I removed Dover Athletic for the 2020-2021 season (complex story, but they only played part of the season).

+I've used the "traditional" names for Phoenix clubs.

+Gravesend & Northfleet changed their name to Ebbsfleet United in 2007, so I've used the modern name from the club formation in 1946.